 Leeds Masters Scholarships, worth £5,000, aim to encourage eligible UK fee-paying students from under-represented groups to study a Masters qualification.

 For successful applicants, the Leeds Masters Scholarship can be awarded as a fee waiver or as monthly payments direct to you.
 These scholarships are funded by the generous donations of our alumni through the University of Leeds Footsteps Fund.

-Leeds Masters Scholarship recipients also have access to the University’s Plus Programme throughout their studies, providing dozens of free and bespoke activities during the year, pastoral support, extra funding opportunities and more.
+By applying for a Leeds Masters Scholarship, you’ll also be considered for the University’s Plus Programme.
+This tailored support service provides many free and bespoke activities during the year, including pastoral support, extra funding opportunities and more.

-To be eligible to apply for a Leeds Masters Scholarship you must meet all of the main criteria and one of the financial criteria.
+You can apply for a Leeds Masters Scholarship if you meet all of the main criteria and one of the financial criteria.
 This does not mean you will automatically get a scholarship, but we will consider your application carefully.

-You must meet all of the main criteria:
+You must meet all of the four main criteria:

-- Commence a full-time, part-time or distance learning Masters programme at the University of Leeds.
+- Start a full-time, part-time or distance learning Masters programme at the University of Leeds in the 2022/23 academic year.
 This must lead directly to an MA, MBA, MEd, MMus, MPH, MRes, MSc, LLM or Masters by Research qualification.
-Please note, students undertaking an integrated Undergraduate and Masters degree are not eligible to apply for the Leeds Masters Scholarship.
+Please note, students undertaking an integrated Undergraduate and Masters degree are not eligible to apply for a Leeds Masters Scholarship.

 - Be paying postgraduate tuition fees at the UK rate.